mini-kep/intro/datamodel_and_api.md

 - we are working on importing more parsing results (kep+exchange rate+oil) as flat rows with datapoints
 - the datapoitnts are to be stored in a database
-- the frintend app should be able to query the database and privide real data for calls above.
+- the frontend app should be able to query the database and provide real data for calls above.

 An important link that I propose to explore is what our datamodel for